justincampbell/resume/JustinCampbell.md

 > Cramer Dev
 > 02/2012--09/2012

+* Worked on client projects to deliver features
 * Helped build and launch a Rails app serving 125 requests/sec
 * Focused on testing, good object-oriented design, and agile development